MoleMan1024/audiowagon_beta/docs/index.markdown

 more people to the beta test, it will be frustrating to new beta testers if the issue happens again and they can't install the app.

+Update 2021-09-16: Google replied, but unfortunately it was not very helpful, I think I have not yet gone beyond the first support tier&hellip; Good news is that a few more people have reported now they can see the app again, so it might have been a temporary indexing problem with Google servers only.
+Also I am thinking about switching to actual open beta (i.e. no invites required) and releasing a new version soon (maybe this weekend).

 #### Native speakers